Employee Performance Evaluations

 5.3.3 When change in supervision occurs

 When an employee changes supervisors during the year, the following guidelines will determine the supervisor responsible for completing the ADP process for that employee.
-When a change of supervision occurs between:
+When a change of supervision occurs:

-- January 31st and June 30th – The new supervisor will complete the ADP for the employee.
+- February 1st through September 30th – The new supervisor will complete the ADP for the employee.
+Input from the next level of supervision may be sought.

 5.4 Performance evaluation appeals